Depositors

 Governance Exit Timing

 Governance proposals take approximately 13 days from submission to execution (5-day voting plus 8-day timelock).
-The standard vault exit path takes approximately 7 days plus the immediate RISKUSDC redemption transaction when checks pass.
+The standard vault exit path takes approximately 7 days plus the immediate RISKUSD redemption transaction when checks pass.
 This gives depositors time to exit before a queued governance change takes effect under normal conditions.